 From unboxing to initial start-up quality and a focus on decades of regular use is at the forefront of Quick Mill’s mind, along with ours.
-Unboxing your Quick Mill Alexia Evo you’ll notice right away it’s beautifully industrial prosumer grade introduced by the #304 high-quality stainless steel construction from frame to external shell.
-In addition to the beautiful stainless steel construction, the Alexia Evo boasts a commercial 58mm E61 group equipped with thermosyphon to maintain the temperature of all of your brewing components.
+Unboxing your Quick Mill Alexia Evo espresso machine you’ll notice right away it’s beautifully industrial prosumer grade introduced by the #304 high-quality stainless steel construction from frame to external shell.
+In addition to the beautiful stainless steel construction, the Alexia Evo boasts a commercial 58mm E61 group equipped with thermosyphon to maintain the brew temperature of all of your brewing components.
 Low-lead brass components are used throughout the entirety of the machine, including the E61 group.

 PID with Built-In Shot Timer

 Building on Elaine's already beloved feature-set, the Quick Mill Alexia Evo espresso machine has a PID with built-in shot timer - greatly improving the single boiler’s temperature stability.
 For the espresso lover who occasionally might make a milk-based beverage like a latte, cappuccino, cortado, etc. this is extremely important!
 Temperature control shot-to-shot is a top priority because a temperature fluctuation of only a single degree will equate to a completely different taste imparted on your cup of espresso.
 It’s a must for all home espresso machines.

 Insulated Single Boiler

 In addition to the Quick Mill Alexia Evo’s PID with built-in shot timer, the T.E.A coated single boiler is fully insulated with a velcro boiler wrap reducing heat loss.
 Quick Mill’s patented T.E.A. coating further reduces the chance that metal from the low-lead brass boiler could leach into any part of the produced coffees.
 For ease of service, no fuss boiler drains can be accessed without removing any panels, thus making transporting your machine or shipping it for service hassle free.